oroinc/documentation/commerce/user_guide/products/products/actions_main/products_viewpage.rst

    "**ID**","The unique identifier of the product variant."
    "**SKU**","The stock keeping unit that helps identify the product variant and track it in inventory."
    "**Name**","The name of the product variant how it appears on the user interface."
-   "**Visible**", "Whether the simple product is visible in the front store."
+   "**Visible**", "Whether the simple product is visible in the storefront."
    "**Enabled**", "Whether the product variant is enabled and can be used."
    "**Inventory Status**", "Whether the product variant is in stock."